bourbonbourbon/-RoR2-ProperSave/README.md

 - Minions would respawn at different positions each time you load the same save file.
 It's not big of an issue, and there is nothing I can do about it.
 - I've not tested this mod much with achievements unlocking, but for most, if not all cases, it should be working as intended.
+- `Load` Button is disabled when the player dies and returns to the lobby.